rheiland/xml2jupyter/paper/paper.md

   <director_color type="string" units="none">limegreen</director_color>
 </user_parameters>
 ```

+A workflow to demonstrate this project is the following:

+* python xml2jupyter.py `<config_file>`.xml

 A user would execute a Python script, `xml2jupyter.py`, that parses this XML and generates a Python
 module containing the Jupyter widgets, together with methods to populate their values from the XML
 and write their values back to the XML.
 This can be displayed as a very simple GUI in a Jupyter